Moving Toward Joy: Meditations for Advent

 * * *

 [i] On a personal note, I gave Mama a new Bible to replace Aunt Ruby’s on Christmas 1972.
-Looking for the Christmas story in the King James Version, I picked up that Bible this morning and found her notes for a Christmas Sunday School lesson she taught many decades ago.
+Looking for the Christmas story in the King James Version, I picked up that Bible recently and found her notes for a Christmas Sunday School lesson she taught many decades ago.
 Again, I see her with her Bible across her knees, pencil in hand; and I am overwhelmingly grateful for this moment of serendipity.
 She was a gift; this moment is a gift.

 [ii] Luke 2:9b KJV